Careers360 Logo

 Ecosystem

-abiotic ecosystem components include light, temperature, rainfall, wind, and soil.
+• Biotic components include plants, animals and bacteria and abiotic components include light, temperature, rainfall, wind and soil.

-Organisms are classified as producers, consumers, or decomposers depending on how they receive their food from the environment.
+• Mainly the organisms are classified as producers, consumers or decomposers depending on how they receive the food from the environment.

 Producers-